freight-hub/tiller/Readme.md

 * Implement support for aggregation queries
 * Support Model-level hooks, to support external service-based model validation, i.e. MyModel.addHook('afterSave', ...)
 * Add chai plugins: expect(myModel).to.be.valid/invalid
+* Use mongodb connection string to connect
+* Subclassing

 ## Bugs
 * Arrays of Referenced Objects are supported, but not arrays of arrays of referenced objects